hyperledger/fabric/docs/source/fabric_model.rst

 to perform reads and writes (in other words, if a chaincode is not installed on a peer, it will not be able to properly interface with the ledger).
-To further obfuscate the data, values within chaincode can be encrypted (in part or in total) using common cryptographic algorithms such as SHA0-256, etc. before appending to the ledger.
+To further obfuscate the data, values within chaincode can be encrypted (in part or in total) using common cryptographic algorithms such as SHA-256 before appending to the ledger.

 .. _Security-Membership-Services: